After Sexual Harassment Accusations, Congress Moves Toward Mandatory Training

 "It is my opinion that given the inherent power differential between a member and their staff that they supervise we should include a strict prohibition on members engaging in a sexual relationship with staff under their direct supervision," he said.

-Byrne also want to change the current system that shields the details of settlements.
+Byrne also wants to change the current system that shields the details of settlements.
 If a claim against a lawmaker is settled and involves a financial award, it's paid for by taxpayers, and it's never disclosed to the public.
-There's no public data on how many claims have been paid out, and at what cost.
+There are no public data on how many claims have been paid out, and at what cost.

-"Personally I find this unacceptable," he said.
+"Personally I find this unacceptable," Byrne said.
 "If a member of Congress settles a claim as the harasser or as found liable as the harasser, it is my belief the member should be personally liable or required to repay the Treasury for such damages."

 Gloria Lett, an attorney for the House Employment Counsel, testified that the majority of complaints do not involve lawmakers.

 "Overwhelmingly, the mediations concern staff and staff," she said.
-"It's very rarely when it involves the member but those occasions have occurred."
+"It's very rarely when it involves the member, but those occasions have occurred."

 Lett told lawmakers she thinks the current process is effective despite lawmakers' concerns.